- What is a cookie? Let us explain

 These improve your website browsing experience.
 For example, they allow the website to remember all your data in cases in which you specifically ask it to.

 |Third-party cookies for marketing/retargeting||

-These work to show you content that may be of interest to you, from websites other than the one you are visiting.
-They are also used to tell the website you are visiting which content and products are of most interest to you.
+These work to show you contents that may be of interest to you, from websites other than the one you are visiting.
+They are also used to tell the website you are visiting which contents and products are of most interest to you.
 To this end, their function is based on your browsing history, and they suggest to you products similar to those you have been looking at.
 These cookies connect to the browser you used to visit our website.

 - Want to disable cookies?
 Here’s how